terminaldweller/milla/README.md

 #### ircSaslPass

 The SASL password for SASL plain authentication.
+Can also be passed as and environment variable.

 #### ollamaEndpoint